Words by Samuel Murray

 Why the hell am I doing this?

 The question invariably passes through the psyche of every rock climber at some point, often when clinging desperately to some obscure dime-edge of granite, shaking, exhausted, sweating, frantically attempting to push fear and the thought of falling into the far recesses of the mind while fumbling to clip the rope through a carabiner.
 It’s a gripping moment, and the thought claws at the brain’s more gravity-compliant sensibilities with the threat of paralyzing panic.
-But the moment quickly passes, the clipping of the rope is successful, safety from a fall is quickly reinstated.
+But the moment quickly passes, the clipping of the rope is successful, and safety from a fall is quickly reinstated.
 Exhale.
 Rock climbing in Korea is amazing with its beautiful landscape.

 Although climbing is beginning to take hold with younger generations in Korea, those who climb regularly outside typically hail from an older demographic, especially when compared to other niche sports such as surfing.
 “One thing that stood out straight away was the age diversity of the people dedicated to climbing,” says Madeleine Carlsson, a Swedish professor living in Seoul.
 “Before coming to Korea I never had any friends over 40, nor did I know anyone as mentally and physically strong as the older Korean climbers I go climbing with on a weekly basis.”